Search and rescue

 Volunteer and career personnel help to deliver the search and rescue capabilities, often supporting of the types of searches that Western Australia Police Force is responsible for.

-DFES also manages the RAC Rescue service, WA’s only dedicated emergency rescue helicopters.
-RAC Rescue responds to a broad range of emergencies, including marine rescues.
+DFES also manages RAC Rescue, WA’s only dedicated emergency rescue helicopters.
+RAC Rescue responds to a broad range of emergencies, including road crash incidents and marine rescues.

 DFES performs the rescue operations for the following search and rescue missions: